dfex/lattice/TO-DO.md

 * Build lattice service types as either "Point-to-Point" or "Multipoint" (easy icon for recognition)
 * Add functionality to add and delete all system elements (Locations, Nodes, Ports, Sub-Interfaces, Services, Customers, Users) - ensure deletion of parent removes all child entities
 * Add RESTful API hooks for functions
-* Add multi-threading for device import
+* Add multi-threading for device import where it makes sense

 * Phase 2:
 * Update device interactions such that they could operate in a multi-vendor environment (using Node type field to distinguish)